Saw this:

 This

-non-container gardening is not practical for someone without backyard, I have a "front" yard which consists of a huge concrete driveway and gravel lawn, we also have HOA, so fuck me, containers is all I got.
+non-container gardening is not practical for someone without backyard, I have a "front" yard which consists of a huge concrete driveway and gravel lawn, we also have HOA, so frick me, containers is all I got.

 What state?